renpy/renpy/sphinx/source/model.rst

     padding to the right and bottom, while a four component tuple applies padding to the left, top, right, and bottom.

-    This can be used, in conjunction with the pixel_perfect property, to render text into a mesh.
+    This can be used, in conjunction with the ``gl_pixel_perfect`` property, to render text into a mesh.
 In Ren'Py, text is rendered at the screen resoltution, which might overflow the boundaries of the texture that will be applied to the mesh.
 Adding a few pixels of padding makes the texture bigger, which will display all pixels.
 For example::